Paid Search Marketing (PPC)

 This is where the rubber meets the road and users either like what they see and convert to your desired outcome, or they bounce.
 While most advertisers use existing pages for ad landing pages, we always recommend taking the time to create multiple landing pages for every Ad group, as the more specific the landing page is, the higher the conversion rates will be.

-This is a must have for anyone working on an Adwords account.
+This is a must have for anyone working on an Google Ads account.
 It speeds up the process of adding keywords, creating ads, and general account management thanks to the ability to copy and paste from one campaign or ad group to another.

-Be sure to download the latest copy of Adwords Editor.
+Be sure to download the latest copy of Google Ads Editor.

 If you’re prepared to tackle this on your own – happy optimizing!
 If you think this might be a little overwhelming, contact us, we can help.